UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

     module and it is generally a simple manner of storing data.
   - An `xlsx` file: This is a classic Excel spreadsheet.
-This is different than a regular `csv` file as an Excel file can contain many different sheets and can be formated uniquely and specifically for an idividual’s needs.
+This is different than a regular `csv` file as an Excel file can contain many different sheets and can be formatted uniquely and specifically for an individual’s needs.

-Of course there are many others , but we will focus on these for this course.
+Of course, there are many other file types but we will focus on these for this course.

 Notes: Script here.